BlueBoxWare/LibGDXGradlePlugin/README-kotlin.md

 # Changelog

-## 1.1
+## 1.0.1
-* Added `createAllTexturePacks` task which creates all texture packs
+* Added `createAllTexturePacks` task which runs all texture pack tasks
-* Added `createAllDistanceFields` task which creates all distance fields
+* Added `createAllDistanceFields` task which runs all distance fields tasks
 * Use `packSettings()` instead of `PackTextures.createSettings()` to create texture packer settings objects
+* Made the plugin more Gradle Kotlin DSL-friendly.